alexandergrib/fitness_master/README.md

 2. I was trying to create mongoDB query filter where I have system created exercises and user able to modify system exercise by cloning it.
 As a result I have system and user modified with the similar/same name, and both are displayed to user.
 I was unable to create filter which will hide system exercises once they are cloned by user.
 After spending hours in search for solution I decided to go in different approach.

-   * Now user still able to clone system exercises, and they are both displayed to user(even if they have same name), but *```I gave user an option to hide all system exercises on the HTML page.```*
+   * Now user still able to clone system exercises, and they are both displayed to user(even if they have same name), but *```I gave user an option to hide all system exercises on the HTML page via selector switch.```*

 3. Found inconsistency in records inside Exercise collection where field "origin" has not been populated, or created.
 Cannot reproduce this issue on my environment, as a precaution I created validation.
    * in Edit exercise function I added ```"origin": single_exercise["origin"] if single_exercise['origin'] else session["user"]``` If "origin" field is empty for some reason this would fill it with username from session
-   * **Fixed** Missing 2 field from update workout data function while updating exercise records.
+   * **Fixed** Added missing 2 field from update workout data function while updating exercise records.

 4. Peer review found bug where when creating new exercise user was unable to click on the "about" field
    *  **Fixed**  ```<label for="about">About</label>``` was assigned to the wrong field.